ChrisPritchard/Xelmish/README.md

 ### 1. Simple-Counter

 The 'hello world' of Elmish, this sample should be almost identical (except for the Xelmish view) to other counters in other Elmish-* projects

+> There is also a Windows DX  (Direct X API instead of OpenGL) version of this, to demonstrate cross platform support.

 ### 2. Sub-Model